dotnet/docs/docs/core/install/linux-package-mixup.md

 If your distribution provides .NET packages, it's recommended that you use that package repository instead of Microsoft's.

-01. **I only use .NET and no other packages from the Microsoft repository, and my distribution provides .NET packages.**
+01. **<a name="pin_ms">I only use .NET and no other packages from the Microsoft repository, and my distribution provides .NET packages.</a>**

     If you only use the Microsoft repository for .NET packages and not for any other Microsoft package such as `mdatp`, `powershell`, or `mssql`, then:

+    01. Remove the .NET related packages from your OS.
     01. Remove the Microsoft repository.
-    01. Remove the .NET related packages from your OS.
     01. Install the .NET packages from the distribution repository.

     For Fedora, CentOS 8+, RHEL 8+, use the following bash commands: